Habitable Planets

 Earth vs Mars and Venus

-Spectral lines from water would say that a planet has a vital ingredient for life.
+Spectral lines from water would say that a planet has a vital ingredient for life but it does not mean that life is present.
 If oxygen, particularly ozone (a molecule of three oxygen atoms), is found in the atmosphere, then it would be very likely that life is indeed on the planet.
-Recall from the solar system chapter that molecular oxygen quickly disappears if it is not continually replenished by the photosynthesis process of plants and algae.
-However, it is conceivably possible for a few non-biological processes (e.g., the runaway greenhouse effect with the photodissociation of carbon dioxide and water) to create an atmosphere rich in molecular oxygen and molecular oxygen does not produce absorption lines in the preferred infrared band that would be used in the future Terrestrial Planet Finder and Darwin missions.
-Ozone does.
-Ozone existing along with nitrous oxide and methane in particular ratios with carbon dioxide and water, all of which produce absorption lines in the infrared, would be very strong evidence for an inhabited world.
+Recall from the solar system chapter that molecular oxygen quickly disappears if it is not continually replenished by the photosynthesis process of plants and cyanobacteria.
+However, it is conceivably possible for a few non-biological processes to create an atmosphere rich in molecular oxygen and ozone.
+For example, on a planet with a runaway greenhouse effect, ultraviolet light from the star could break apart the molecules of carbon dioxide and water to make a significant amount of molecular oxygen and ozone.
+This is especially true for stars that produce proportionally more short-wavelength ultraviolet (far UV) light than long-wavelength ultraviolet (near UV) light.
+Many red dwarf stars, including the nearby ones such as Gliese 832 with super-Earth-size planets orbiting them, produce a lot more far UV than near UV, so a strong oxygen spectral line could be a "false-positive" sign of life.

 Venus Express looks for life on Earth